huijjj/Architecture/lab7/README.txt

     + signal & data transfer between DMA controller and external device
         - use_bus // signal that tells external device to use data bus
         - idx // data about index of data to write at memory

-Please refer to the report for further information.